Exsanguinated/Exsanguinated/README.md

 <h6> •  There are times where we will be blurry and not have a firm grasp on anything; we ask that you be patient and refrain from being too hard on us if we struggle to respond in chat.

-<h6> •  We apologize in advance if we don't remember interactions, names or the like given the memory issues that come with a dissociative disorder and may need reminders of things from time to time if we end up interacting more than once or twice.
+<h6> •  We apologize in advance if we don't remember interactions, names or the like given the memory issues we suffer with and may need reminders of things from time to time if we end up interacting more than once or twice.

 <h6> •  Refrain from copying or taking inspiration from any of our skins!
 If we suspect you are even attempting to take anything from our skins; you will be hidden.
 We're sorry in advance if it ends up being a misunderstanding; we genuinely get anxious about it ever since it's happened before on this hellscape site and would rather not take any chances, especially with how shitty some of the player base can be towards others.